-When forced, they spread their fragrant smell in our houses in winter.
+Forced hyacinths spread their fragrant smell in our houses even in winter.

 This fabulously fragrant flower is as perfect for the garden as it is for an indoor pot.